tidybot2/docs/docs/power-system.md

 <video data-src="../videos/power-system/IMG_6710-2x.mp4#t=0.001" controls playsinline></video>

-## Connecting the battery
+## Setup complete

-At this point, you are ready to connect the SLA battery.
+At this point, the power system setup is complete and you should be ready to connect the SLA battery.
 Make sure to double-check the polarity of all power connections (power cable, battery cable, motors, encoders) before proceeding.
-Once the battery is connected, all motors and encoders should light up, indicating they are powered on.
+Once the battery is connected, all motors and encoders should light up, indicating that they are powered on.

+!!! note

     For battery charging instructions, please see the [Usage](usage.md#sla-battery) page.